portableant/museologi.st/projects/odundo.md

 Pull these together!

 To do this, a custom table was created in Directus and content uploaded and pulled back through the API.
-This provided reusable content structure for any other exhibitions that might be created in the future that had many to many relationships for cases, object and labels.
+This provided reusable content structure for any other exhibitions that might be created in the future that had many-to-many relationships for cases, object and labels.